Fluctuations of subsystem entropies at late times: Subsystem fluctuations in random quantum circuits

-Next, we bound the expected number of times that we fluctuate by more than $\tau$ on the time interval $T_2$ using \autoref{thm:appdesignbound}.
-Again using a union bound and the fact the RQC forms a $k$-design for $t \geq c'' n k^{11}$ for $k \leq \sqrt{d}$, we find the upper bound\footnote{ }
+Next, we bound the probability of an entropy fluctuation by more than $\delta$ on the time interval $T_2$ using \autoref{thm:appdesignbound} for $k=2$.
+Again using a union bound and the fact the RQC forms an $8$-design for $t \geq c_8 n$, we find the upper bound